visualizedata/data-structures/README.md

 * Gitelman, Chapter 4
 * [For Big-Data Scientists, 'Janitor Work' Is Key Hurdle to Insights](https://nyti.ms/2jNUfHo), The New York Times, August 17, 2014

-**Weekly Assignment 6, due 10/9 at 4:00pm:**
-You will start logging issues and "cleaning" the data in your database.

 #### Documentation: